mponza/SalIE/README.md

 Embeddings Wikipedia Open Facts via GloVe and Data Compression
 ---------------------------------------------------------------

+We describe here the procedure used for generating the embedding vectors from the set of open facts extracted from the whole Wikipedia.

 **Setting-up.** After you have clone this repository with `--recursive` option you have to install and create a [virtualenv](https://docs.python-guide.org/dev/virtualenvs/) environment in the `venv` directory: